oOBoomberOo/ribozyme/README.md

 1) Idk man, I can't afford apple product

 # Usage
 Once you've setup the installation you should be able to run `ribozyme` from the terminal/command line.
 You just need to run `ribozyme <directory>` to merge all resourcepacks inside said directory.
-Keep in mind that you can't use `.` to use the current directory (well...you can but I didn't write my program to handle it so it'll just panic itself and then crash)
+Keep in mind that you can't use `.` to use the current directory (well...you can but I didn't write my program to handle it so it'll just panic itself and then crash and I just notice it at the last minute so I really don't want to fix it now)
 The program will then generate `ribozyme.zip` at the location you're running this command from.